magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/modbus.md

 ---
 layout: docwithnav-gw
 title: Modbus Connector Configuration
-description: Modbus protocol support for ThingsBoard IoT Gateway
+description: Modbus protocol support for IoT Hub IoT Gateway

 ---

 * TOC
 {:toc}

-This comprehensive guide is designed to familiarize you with the Modbus connector configuration for ThingsBoard IoT Gateway.
+This comprehensive guide is designed to familiarize you with the Modbus connector configuration for IoT Hub IoT Gateway.
 In the following sections, we will provide a detailed description of the connector configuration, covering all aspects necessary for successful implementation and customization.

-The Modbus connector is a powerful tool that allows seamless integration between Modbus devices and the ThingsBoard platform.
+The Modbus connector is a powerful tool that allows seamless integration between Modbus devices and the IoT Hub platform.

 {% capture difference %}
 **Please note**: